louisgt/SodaPop/README.md

 ## Contributing

-SodaPop is a work in progress meant to be useful to the scientific community.
-If you have ideas for additionnal features, or if you are interested in contributing to the software, please contact Adrian Serohijos at adrian.serohijos@umontreal.ca.
+SodaPop is a work in progress.
+It can be expanded by implementing new features.
+It can moreover be further optimized for performance and memory.
+If you have ideas for additionnal features, or if you are interested in contributing to the software, please contact Louis Gauthier at louis.gauthier@umontreal.ca

 <a name="license"/>